 Professor Ndung’u started his professional career in 1985 at the Kenya Trypanosomiasis Research Institute (KETRI).
 In 1992 he became Deputy Director in charge of research, and in 1995, Director of KETRI.
 After 9 years in this position, he was transferred to KARI as Chief Research Officer.
 He moved to FIND in 2006 to establish the HAT diagnostics programme, which has since been expanded and re-named the NTD programme.
 In addition to HAT, the other diseases in the NTD portfolio include Leishmaniasis, Chagas disease, Buruli ulcer, Soil-Transmitted Helminthiases (STH) and Dengue.
 The programme also strategically addresses unmet diagnostic needs of NTD in the London Declaration of 2012.

-Head of Operations: Sharon Saacks
+Director of Operations: Sharon Saacks

 Sharon Saacks joined FIND in May 2008.
 She is responsible for coordinating the organization’s operations internationally.
 Prior to joining FIND, Sharon worked as operations manager for a group of independent consultants who worked in the not-for-profit sector on international development.
 Sharon holds a Master degree in Biology from the University of the Witwatersrand in Johannesburg, South Africa.